benlcollins/rails_api_testing_examples/readme.md

 Comment out or delete the flunk test now.

-Let's add a final test to ensure that muppets with all parameters do indeed save:
+Let's add a final test to ensure that muppets with all parameters do indeed save *(question - is this necessary?
+This passes test with or without validations)*:

 ```ruby
 test "muppet should save with valid parameters" do